ROCm/rocBLAS/.github/CONTRIBUTING.md

     ```
     After that adjustment, the code does not need to treat negative increments any differently than positive ones.

-    Note: Some blocked matrix-vector algorithmns which call other BLAS kernels may not work if this simple transformation is used; see TRSV for an example, and how it's handled there.
+    Note: Some blocked matrix-vector algorithms which call other BLAS kernels may not work if this simple transformation is used; see [TRSV](https://github.com/ROCmSoftwarePlatform/rocBLAS/blob/develop/library/src/blas2/rocblas_trsv.cpp) for an example, and how it's handled there.

 18. For reduction operations, the file [reduction.h](https://github.com/ROCmSoftwarePlatform/rocBLAS/blob/develop/library/src/blas1/reduction.h) has been created to systematize reductions and perform their device kernels in one place.
 This works for `amax`, `amin`, `asum`, `nrm2`, and (partially) `dot` and `gemv`. `rocblas_reduction_kernel` is a generalized kernel which takes 3 *functors* as template arguments: